October 11, 2016

 Unfortunately, most discussions of this obviously difficult issue stop at the extremes.
 “Yes” to sex from both parties, and you have consent.
 “No” to sex by one or both parties, and you do not have consent.
 There’s no argument there, and these discussions are therefore short-lived and largely straightforward.
 If that were all you were teaching, the job would be pretty easy.

-Except that every teen or young adult with whom I’ve discussed this issue is incredibly frustrated with the way that these discussions go.
+But every teen or young adult with whom I’ve discussed this issue is incredibly frustrated with the way that these discussions go.
 Teens know, just as we know, that sex is rarely straightforward.
 The extremes are clear, but it’s the muddled gray areas where we get all tangled up.
 Given our propensity as adults to crave simplification, we tend, in pedagogic settings, to stop the discussions short.
 And yet, if the discussion were to continue, we’d be in the weeds pretty fast.

 Consider this scene.
 Two older teens are alone in a dorm room at college.
 They’ve had a good night together, and they’re considering becoming even more intimate than they already are.